 Students who completed the necessary requirements and credits for an adult diploma prior to submitting records for an evaluation, will be required to successfully complete a three-credit Clark College course before a diploma will be issued.
 Credit classes previously completed at Clark College may meet this requirement.

 How do I enter the program?

 - Apply for Admissions: Apply online or in person at the Welcome Center, located in Gaiser Hall, Room 128.

-- Complete the COMPASS test in the Assessment Center, located in the Penguin Union Building, Room 015.
+- Complete placement test in the Assessment Center, located within Enrollment Services in Gaiser Hall, Room 128.

 - Complete the new student orientation requirements.

 - Obtain an official high school transcript.
 Official transcripts should remian in a

 sealed envelope from the school or school district the student last attended.
 Contact